youssefbriki1/llm-hackathon-2025/README.md

 ## Prototype
 * A notebook-based prototype where users define a scientific goal (e.g., vibrational spectrum of N₂) and an LLM assistant orchestrates the PyBigDFT workflow end-to-end on HPC.
 * Parallel benchmarks across models and documentation variants to measure robustness.

-## Impact
-* **For researchers:** Reduce the barrier to using electronic-structure codes on HPC.
-* **For developers:** Concrete guidelines on how to structure documentation so that AI agents can * effectively interact with complex scientific codes.
-* **For the hackathon:** A case study showing that the quality of documentation can be as important as the quality of code in enabling AI-assisted discovery.
-* **Long-term vision:** Documentation practices derived here could generalize to other simulation packages (chemistry, materials, physics).

 ## Immediate Augmented Knowledge Agent (IAKA)